-The report also features two audit chapters regarding local government operations: The management and publication of framework tenders by local authorities and municipal corporations; The advancement of detailed planning for non-Jewish settlements in northern Israel.
+The report also features two audit chapters regarding local government operations: Publication and Management of Tenders for Framework Agreements in Local Authorities and Municipal Corporations; Advancing Master and Detailed Planning in Non-Jewish Sector Communities in the North of Israel.
 The audit found that despite all the resources allocated in recent years to advance planning within the non-Jewish sector, the planning institutions, local authorities, and committees have been unable to complete the development of detailed plans necessary for issuing building permits, in order to solve the housing crisis in this sector.
 This setback stems, inter alia, from the need to make changes to local outline plans, and in one case examined, also changes to a national outline plan, requiring approvals from the National Planning and Building Council as part of the promotion process, and legal complexities related to private land ownership and consolidation and division of land, unauthorized construction undermining planning efforts and the level of cooperation between local authorities and planning institutions.